 Extended degrees provide applicants with an alternative route into higher education.
-If you do not have traditional qualifications or cannot meet the entry requirements for an undergraduate degree, you may still be able to gain entry by completing an extended degree.
-Extended degrees include a Year 0, which is also known as a foundation year.
-Once you successfully complete your first year of study you will progress into Year 1 of an undergraduate degree.
+If you do not have traditional qualifications or cannot meet the entry requirements for an undergraduate degree, or if you want to improve your portfolio and make a more informed choice of progression, an extended degree might be right for you.
+Extended degrees include a Year 0, also known as a foundation year.
+Once you successfully complete your first year of study you can progress to year 1 of an undergraduate degree.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.